A2Amir/Behavioral-Cloning/README.md

 Since this model outputs a single continuous numeric value, one appropriate error metric would be mean squared error.
 If the mean squared error is high on both a training and validation set, the model is underfitting.
 If the mean squared error is low on a training set but high on a validation set, the model is overfitting.
 Collecting more data can help improve a model when the model is overfitting.

-What if the model has a low mean squared error on both the training and validation sets, but the car is falling off the track?

-Try to figure out the cases where the vehicle is falling off the track.
-Does it occur only on turns?
-Then maybe it's important to collect more turning data.
-The vehicle's driving behavior is only as good as the behavior of the driver who provided the data.